 Visiting Storyland or Santa's Village in New Hampshire this summer?
 How about a trip to Six Flags New England?
 Or a trip to hike the Green Mountains and eat Ben & Jerry Ice Cream?
 Once you figure out where you want to go, it's time to decide on what campground.

-As I mentioned above, another way to find a campground is to ask your friends and family!
+Or as mentioned above, a way to find a campground is to ask your friends and family.
 A recommendation goes a long ways in my book!

 Next step in booking a campsite is to figure out what kind and location of the campsite.
 Here are some questions to ask yourself or the campground owner when determining the location of the site in the campground.

 - Are you looking for a campsite with more of a "woodsy" feel and want to be away from it all?

 Are you able to park at your campsite or do you have to carry everything to the site.
 (Be sure to ask this it will help a lot when it comes to packing!)